-If a gene alteration is found we will provide you with a 'relative's letter' detailing that a gene alteration has been identified in the family, that they are at risk and how to access testing.
+If you are found to have Lynch syndrome, we will provide you with a 'Dear Family Member Letter' detailing that a gene variant has been identified in the family, that they are at risk and how to access testing.
 We will also guide you as to whom the letter should be passed on to.

 On an emotional level, telling family members may be more difficult.
 You may be worried about upsetting them or have trouble deciding when the right time is.
-There really is no right or wrong answer to this but it is really useful to think about this before you get your test results and we are more than happy to discuss this with you further.
+There really is no right or wrong answer to this but it is really useful to think about this before you get your test results and we are happy to discuss this with you further.